Choose Your Impact

 - Campus Tips

-- Review the Campus Recycling Guide, which applies to most bins in academic buildings, offices, event spaces, residential halls.
+- Review the Campus Recycling Guide, which applies to most bins in academic buildings, offices, event spaces, and residential halls.

 - Learn more about sustainability in residence halls, meet the Eco Reps and consider getting involved with them.